 How To Make Horseradish Sauce

-- Cover and chill at least 30 minutes until ready to use.
+- Cover and refrigerate for at least 30 minutes before serving to let the flavors come together.

-- Serve with fish, steaks, prime rib, or as a dip with veggies.
+Serve with fish, steak, prime rib, or as a dip for vegetables.

 Storage

-Refrigerate in an airtight container for up to 1 week.
-Stir before serving.
+Store in an airtight container in the refrigerator for up to 1 week.
+Give it a quick stir before serving.

 What Goes with Horseradish Sauce?

-Horseradish sauce goes well with many types of beef.
-You can serve it with prime rib, filet mignon, reverse seared New York strip steak, or pan-seared chuck steak.
+Horseradish sauce pairs well with rich cuts of beef.
+Serve it with classic prime rib, beef tenderloin, reverse seared New York strip steak, or pan-seared chuck steak.

-- Prepared horseradish is made from grated horseradish root mixed with vinegar and salt to preserve its heat.
+Prepared horseradish is fresh horseradish root mixed with vinegar and salt to hold its heat.
 When combined with sour cream and mayo, it turns into a smooth, tangy sauce that balances rich meats and seafood.

 For simple steak dinners, see my Easy Steak Recipes for Dinner.